CS Ocna Mureș

-Clubul Sportiv Ocna Mureș commonly known as CS Ocna Mureș or simply Ocna Mureș, is a Romanian football club based in Ocna Mureș, Alba County, which currently competes in the Liga IV – Alba County, the fourth tier of the Romanian football.
+Clubul Sportiv Ocna Mureș commonly known as CS Ocna Mureș or simply Ocna Mureș, is a Romanian football club based in Ocna Mureș, Alba County, which currently competes in the Liga IV Alba County, one of the regional divisions of the fourth tier of Romanian football.

 The club was known in the interwar period as Solvay Uioara and as Soda Ocna Mureș between 1945 and 2007.

 History

-The club was founded in 1933 as Solvay Uioara, from the passion of the Belgian baron Solvay – the owner then of the soda factory – to continue the tradition of football in Ocna Mureș, began by FC Ocna Mureș still before the First World War, when the precursor of the team from the town on the Mureș River has represented the city in the Hungarian Second Division in the 1913–14 season.
+The club was founded in 1933 as Solvay Uioara, from the passion of the Belgian baron Solvay – the owner then of the soda factory – to continue the tradition of football in Ocna Mureș, began by FC Ocna Mureș still before the First World War, when the precursor of the team from the town on the Mureș River represented the town in the rural Hungarian second division in the 1913–14 season.

-Solvay Uioara was part of the Northern League Championship (fourth tier) and promoted to Divizia C at the end of the 1936–37 season winning the Aiud District Championship.
-In the 1937–38 season, Solvay finished 5th in the Series I of North League of Divizia C.